mohit2708/study/python/7_oops/2_oops_class.md

 Filou is 8 year(s) old.
 ```

+### Accessing the attributes value different ways?

 * we have shown two ways of accessing the values of those attributes.
-One, by directly using the class name and the other by using an object(class instance).
+    1. One, by directly using the **class name** and the other by
+    2. using an **object(class instance)**.
 Assigning a class to a variable is known as object instantiation.
 ```python
 class Scaler:
     Course1 = 'Python'